 - Runaway – Del Shannon. .Yeah, well this song just keeps on rockin’ non-stop.

 - Here comes the sun – Beatles.
 The Beatles recorded many good songs and this one is one George Harrison wrote – not Lennon McCarthy.
 Think about which Beatles songs you hear on the radio and you’ll be surprised that this is probably the one you hear the most.
-I thought long and hard about While my guitar gently weeps, but Erik Clapton played the guitar on that recording and we’ll get to Mr. Slowhand further down.
+I thought long and hard about While my guitar gently weeps, but Eric Clapton played the guitar on that recording and we’ll get to Mr. Slowhand further down.

 - River of tears – Clapton.
 The problem with Clapton is that you can easily make a list of the 25 best songs and find they are all Clapton.
 He is one of a kind and while I can name a multitude of his songs that should be here, River of tears is unique.